alexandergall/packet-broker-nixpkgs/README.md

 Mere installation of a release does not instantiate the Packet Broker service automatically.
 This only happens after _activation_.
-Activation performs the following operations for the currently active generation
+Activation performs the following operations for the generation marked as "current"

    * Create symbolic links to the `systemd` service units in `/etc/systemd/system`